The United States Congress designated the Bering Sea Wilderness (map

 and is managed by the Fish and Wildlife Service.

-Geographically, this Wilderness is the most isolated in all of America, a beautiful land formed by volcanic activity, rising more than 1,500 feet above the sea with sheer cliffs and waterfalls dropping dramatically into icy water.
+Geographically, this Wilderness is the most isolated in all of America.
+It is a beautiful land carpeted with grasses, sedges, mosses, lichens, and heath, and formed by volcanic activity, rising more than 1,500 feet above the sea with sheer cliffs and waterfalls dropping dramatically into icy water.
 The annual average for visiting ships is fewer than one.
 On Saint Matthew you'll find one of the few colonies of northern fulmars on Earth, and almost the entire world's population of McKay's buntings nest here.
 Northern sea lions and seals haul out at several places, and walruses climb ashore at one spot on Saint Matthew.
 Reindeer, once introduced here, have disappeared.
 Arctic foxes den here, and polar bears, practically wiped out by hunting, wander over from the mainland occasionally on the winter ice pack.
 Gray whales are often seen offshore, and sometimes an endangered bowhead whale swims by in winter.
+Summer temperatures average in the low 50s and 60s (Fahrenheit) and in the low 20s and 30s in winter.
+The Bering Sea Wilderness receives 73.5 inches of precipitation, annually.